 This is when those innate parts of us step in – tenacity that drives us on and helps us to keep picking ourselves up.
 Determination to learn how to do a certain task again or to learn strategies that help us with daily living.

-Sometimes it is the inner qualities that people have that keep them moving forward regardless of whether they are consciously aware of it or not.
+Sometimes it is the inner qualities that people have that keep them moving forward, regardless of whether they are consciously aware of it.

 It is tremendously difficult to use your energy wisely following a brain injury.
-Red herrings seem to pop up all over the place and it can often feel as though your are on a wild goose chase or hiding to nothing.
+Red herrings seem to pop up all over the place, and it can often feel as though you are on a wild goose chase or hiding for nothing.

-These feelings don’t just happen occasionally either – they are a constant and consistent companion.
+These feelings don’t just happen occasionally; they are a constant and consistent companion.

 Familiar thinking does come back.
-When it starts to return we find that we are making decisions more like we used to.
-Decisions feel ‘whole’ again and as though we have used our personal relationship with ourselves to make our choices.
+When it starts to return, we find that we are making decisions more like we used to.
+Decisions feel ‘whole’ again and as though we have used our relationship with ourselves to make our choices.

-By understanding more about brain injury, and by managing rewiring and recovery, people can overcome feelings of being absent in their own lives.
+By understanding more about brain injury and managing rewiring and recovery, people can overcome feelings of being absent in their own lives.